Master of Dental Surgery (MDS): Career Path

 Q: How does an MDS program differ from a BDS program?

-A: While a Bachelor of Dental Surgery (BDS) program focuses on providing a broad education in the field of dentistry, an MDS program is more specialized, providing advanced education and training in a specific area of dentistry.
+A: While a Bachelor of Dental Surgery (BDS) program focuses on providing a broad education in dentistry, an MDS program is more specialized, providing advanced education and training in a specific area of dentistry.
 Graduates of an MDS program are equipped with the knowledge and skills to provide high-quality, evidence-based care to patients, conduct research, and take on leadership roles in their field.

 Q: Can an MDS graduate work in a hospital or health care center?